ClipShift/chronos-couriers/README.md

 Features:
 ---------
 - Used a priority queue to assign Express packages before Standard packages.
-- For express packages, highest reliability available drivers are selected.
+- For express packages, highest reliability available drivers are selected (Created different assignment strategy for different type of packages).
 - If a driver misses a delivery their reliability is decreased by 1, they can regain .1 reliability for each successful delivery.
 - Logs are stores for every information.
 - evaluates packages in priority order using a custom comparator: